circonus/irondb-docs/api/read-text.md

  * `uuid` : The UUID of the check to which the metric belongs.
  * `metric` : The name of the metric for which to pull data.

+### Output

+The response payload will contain a JSON array of tuples consisting of the timestamps (in millisecions since epoch) from the time the value was received, and the text value itself as a string.

+The first value of the response array is an exception to this rule.
+It will contain the timestamp of the start parameter, along with the text value at the start time.
+This is done, so that the user has information about the initial state of the text metric for the request interval.

 ## Examples

 ```